 Armonia Cuscatleca was founded in 2015 by Pablo Méndez Granadino, a young Salvadoran musician who grew up in Los Angeles.
 After teaching music in the Harmony Project in Los Angeles, Pablo traveled to his hometown San Pedro Perulapán in El Salvador, to develop a music education program for children and youth.

-Originally the only teacher and coordinator, Pablo has expanded the project to include a teaching team of four musicians, plus an administrator, and expanded the outreach of the program beyond San Pedro’s downtown, reaching the cantones of El Rodeo and San Agustín.
+Originally the only teacher and coordinator, Pablo has expanded the project to include a teaching team of five musicians, plus an administrator, and expanded the outreach of the program beyond San Pedro’s downtown, reaching the cantones of El Rodeo and San Agustín, and the neighbouring villages of El Carmen and Altavista.

 The program has been running in partnership with Musicians Without Borders since 2017.